Lab 1D: Zooming Through Data

 food

-data based on the food being salty AND costing less than 2 dollars. -
+data based on the food being salty AND having less than 200 calories. -

 We can include multiple filters to our subsets by separating each rule with a comma like so: